qteatime/kate/examples/boon-scrolling/README.md

 ## Licence

-Sound effects are taken from Pixabay [here](https://pixabay.com/sound-effects/decidemp3-14575/) and [here](https://pixabay.com/sound-effects/interface-124464/) and covered by [Pixabay's licence](https://pixabay.com/service/license/).

 Code is released under MIT license, the same as the rest of this repository.
-Included thumbnail is released under a [Creative Commons 4.0](https://creativecommons.org/licenses/by/4.0/) licence.
+Assets are released under a [Creative Commons 4.0](https://creativecommons.org/licenses/by/4.0/) licence.